Illustration of parents in conflict

 If you’re feeling overwhelmed, we're here for you.
 Call us on 1300 22 4636 or use our support services, available 24/7, every day of the year

-When holiday family conflict can make your mental wellbeing worse
+When holiday conflict makes mental wellbeing worse

 Disrupted routines, limited access to support services and social anxiety can make things feel even harder.